What is piriformis syndrome?

 - Maintain good posture when you’re sitting, driving, or standing.

-- Don’t lift by bending over.
+- Don’t bend over to lift.
 Lift an object by bending your knees and squatting to pick up the object.
 Keep your back straight and hold the object close to your body.
 Avoid twisting your body while lifting.

 - Avoid sitting or lying down for long periods of time in a position that puts too much pressure on your buttocks.